Bolo knife

-A bolo (iták/gulok, bunéng, badáng/aliwa, baráng, paláng, tabák/minasbad, súndang/kampilan, sansibar, sandúko/binangon, talibong) is a general term for traditional pre-colonial small to medium-sized single-edged swords or large knives of the Philippines that function as both tools and weapons.
-They are characterized by a curved wide blade that narrows towards the hilt, with pointed or blunt tips.
-Bolos are a common tool in the Philippines and are often compared to the machete.
+A bolo (iták/gulok, bunéng, badáng/aliwa, baráng, paláng, tabák/minasbad, súndang/kampilan, sansibar, sandúko/binangon, talibong) is a general term for traditional pre-colonial small- to medium-sized single-edged swords or large knives of the Philippines that function both as tools and weapons.
+Bolos are characterized by a wide curved blade that narrows down to the hilt, and that comes with a pointed or a blunt tip.

+Bolos are sometimes incorrectly described as a type of machete (as bolo machete), due to their similarities in use and shape.
+But bolos are not related to the machete.
+Bolos are pre-colonial in origin and have very different characteristics.
+The most obvious physical difference between the two is the shape of the cutting edge, which is typically curved in bolos and more or less straight in machetes.

 Description

 Bolos are differentiated from other Filipino swords and bladed implements by their dual use as both tools and weapons.
 They are characterized by a curved (usually convex) wide blade that narrows towards the hilt, with pointed or blunt tips.
 There are various types of bolos differing by ethnic group and purpose, ranging from large knives to short swords to specialized agricultural equipment.
 They had a wide range of use, from hunting to scything grass, opening coconuts, harvesting crops, or clearing dense brush.

 Most bolos are cheap and unornamented, with the handle usually made from plain carabao horn or wood.
 Bolos with finely carved handles with precious materials were used as status symbols of high social rank.